HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-4 Operating Your Transceivers.md

 Every radio, regardless of type, has these fundamental controls:

-- **Power/Volume**: Turns the radio on/off and adjusts audio level
+- **Power/Volume**: Turns the radio on/off and adjusts audio level.
-- **Frequency Entry**: Use the keypad to type in a frequency directly, or turn the VFO knob to tune up or down the band
+- **Frequency Entry**: Use the keypad to type in a frequency directly, or turn the VFO knob to tune up or down the band.
-- **PTT (Push-To-Talk)**: The button on the microphone (or radio body) that switches you from listening to transmitting
+- **PTT (Push-To-Talk)**: The button on the microphone (or radio body) that switches you from listening to transmitting.

 #### Memory Channels